-To help walkers make their choice, leaflets give details of six walking routes around Chesham.
-Each leaflet contains a map and description of the route, points of interest and historical facts, along with attractive photographs and historical pictures of the route.
+Each of these six local walks, contains a map and description of the route, points of interest and historical facts, along with attractive photographs and historical pictures of the route.
 There is also guidance on how to get to Chesham to start your walks.

 The Chess Valley Walk – is a station-to-station, 10 mile (or shorter) linear walk following the valley of the little River Chess from Chesham to Rickmansworth, touching the villages of Latimer, Chenies (and Chenies Manor) and Sarratt.
 The landscape is rich in wildlife: keep an eye out for kingfishers, water voles, brown trout and dragonflies.

 For cyclists: National Cycle Network Route 57 links Chesham with Thame via quiet lanes, with some off-road sections.
-It is signposted throughout.
-Part of the route (the Phoenix Trail section between Thame and Princes Risborough) offers traffic-free cycling along a disused railway – ideal for families.
+Part of the route along the Phoenix Trail section between Thame and Princes Risborough, offers traffic-free cycling along a disused railway – ideal for families.